mathisdev7/mathisdev7/README.md

 I'm building [Screenix](https://screenix.studio)

-I like web apps, desktop apps, AI
+I like building web apps, desktop apps and I'm also interested in AI